 The slogans of this city were not the last word on humanity and its decayed empires were not its final state.
 However the end of its story was not mine to tell for only my own I could give an account for.
 In the end I was alone in the universe like I was alone in the midst of these structures and amongst other people.
 Yet I had not been thrown into nothingness but I lived in front of an audience of One, a stage where my fate mattered and so did my quiet, heartbroken songs.

 There had been a night I had seen you and at once fallen in love with you.
-My heart was shattered with bewilderment, hope and fear.
+I was shattered with bewilderment, hope and fear.
 I wanted to love you, to have and to hold you but I feared that I could not because when I saw you I also saw myself.
-Why an earth would you love me, why would you choose me and not anyone else?
 I was broken and afraid.
-In front of you I was reduced from my snobbism to the most naked of words and I could barely conceal my disfigured form underneath all the fashion.
+In front of you I was reduced from my snobbism to the most naked of words; I could barely conceal my disfigured form underneath all the fashion.
 Still, I came out of my shell just to reach you.
-I could taste each word I stuttered, words that at last were mine because I spoke them for you.
-But you dared not love me, against your own dreams and I made myself a fool although it was you who were the beast who thought himself unworthy of the beauty and hurled her away.
+I could taste each word I stuttered, words that at last were mine because I spoke them to you.
+And you didn't know what you did.

 Nevertheless it was love that had found me and was about to transform me.
 Until then love was but a weightless word, the very same that the babbling wreck of a humanity keeps muttering in its frenzy because is the word that haunts it.
 As a verb love is a beatitude too high to attain, as a noun it escapes its definitions and as an adjective it is absurd.
 Love is a hollow word on human lips because it is also the word that echoes as a question in each bottomless soul.
 And so it was for me.
 Love was a mystery that I had tried to solve like a puzzle until I saw you.
 Then I finally understood what in my fear I had been too proud to admit; that I indeed was no different.
 As a woman I desire to love a man.
 I had thought it to be a lie and discarded my desire as a weakness when that desire, to love and be loved, is the glory of being human.

 I am no longer lost, I will never be because God has always had me and He always will.
 In front of Him I raise and I fall, all alone and happily so because I am known.
-But in this life that I have been given to live I belong to you and without you, I am lonely.
+But without you, I am lonely.

 © Carita Silander